tycho01/react-storybook/docs/api.md

 Here we can see the name we've mentioned when creating the action.
 After that, we can see the arguments passed to the event handler onClick.
 In this case, we've three arguments. `[SyntheticMouseEvent]` is the actual event object passed by React and you can use that to get more details.

-> For simplicity, React Storybook does not show the actual object.
+> For simplicity, Ng2 Storybook does not show the actual object.
 Instead it will show `[SyntheticMouseEvent]`.

 ## Basic Configurations

-React Storybook uses a JavaScript file at `.storybook/config.js` as the entry point.
+Ng2 Storybook uses a JavaScript file at `.storybook/config.js` as the entry point.
 This is the file loaded by webpack when it's initializing.
 You can configure a few things inside it.

 ### Loading Modules